-No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for implementation Monitoring indicators Respo Party for b) c) The facility operator will hire a certified waste collection company to transport the waste for final disposal to designated waste dumping sites by NEMA.
-Waste management plan will be developed and implemented 23.
-Impacts from damges of the distribution network Exacation activities by third parties Operation Along the distribution and operation corridor a) b) c) Implemented The contractor should clearly mark the transmission line with visible landmarks.
-The local authorities should encourage its people to respect road reserves and avoid building on water transmission lines; Design and implementing a leak detection and repair program; Prevent introduction of contamination from the distribution system itself, for example by: Minimizing microbial growth and biofilm development (e.g. by ensuring adequate residual disinfection levels).
-Collect samples from several locations throughout the distribution system, including the farthest point, and test for both free and combined chlorine residual to ensure that adequate chlorine residual is maintained; Choosing residual disinfectant (e.g. chlorine or chloramines) to balance control of pathogens and formation of potentially hazardous disinfection by products; Using construction materials that do not contribute to release undesirable metals and other substance or interact with residual disinfectants.
-Operator Marked right of way Leak detection and repair plan MWE, 24.
-Wastewater and septage collection Emptying and disposal Operation Public toilet a) b) c) Promotion of collection services, or ensuring that collection services are available, is of primary concern.
+No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for implementation Monitoring indicators Responsible Party for monitoring Annual Cost 1 (USD) b) The facility operator will hire a certified waste collection company to transport the waste for final disposal to designated waste dumping sites by NEMA.
+Waste management plan will be developed and implemented impenenduoi 23.
+Impacts from damges of the distribution network Exacation activities by third parties Operation Along the distribution and operation corridor a) b) c) The contractor should clearly mark the transmission line with visible landmarks.
+The local authorities should encourage its people to respect road reserves and avoid building on water transmission lines; Design and implementing a leak detection and repair program; Operator Marked right of way Leak detection and repair plan MWE, NWSC 40,000 24.
+Wastewater and septage collection Emptying and disposal Operation Public toilet a) b) c) that collection services are available, is of primary concern.
 Timely collection of sewage should be undertaken to prevent sewage over flows.
-There should be a system among the communities, their leaders and the health workers to monitor, detect and alert the responsible authorities to call for emptying of any septic tank that posses danger to the community Operator Records on emptying activities MWE, NEM DLGs, 25.
-Fire outbreak Electrical shocks Operation Offices a) b) c) d) e) f) The project proponent and the contractor will put in place a comprehensive fire plan to guide the occupants and users of the offices incase of fire outbreak.
+Operator Records on emptying activities MWE, NEMA, DWRM, DLGs, NWSC - 25.
+Fire outbreak Electrical shocks Operation Offices b) The project proponent and the contractor will put in place a comprehensive fire plan to guide the occupants and users of the offices incase of fire outbreak.
 The buildings shall be fitted with fire alarms to alert the occupants of any potential fire outbreak All electrical wiring will be carried out by certified electricians.
 There will be installation and proper maintenance of firefighting equipment (fire extinguishers and fire fighting water horse pipes).
 Management will carry out annual drills to ensure evacuation plans are effective and are understood by all facility occupants.
-The premises should also have permanently stationed security guards and lighting to ensure security against arson-associated fires.
-Operator Fire prevention and management plan Fire alarms installed MWE, NEM DI 26.
-Decommissioning phase impacts (Noise and vibration, Solid waste generation and Dust) Demolition of structures and levelling Decommissing At sites where decommissing is taking place a) b) Workers shall be provided with adequate protective wear (Ear muffs and dust masks) Solid waste shall be managed in accordance with the National laws.
-A licensed waste handler shall be contracted to transport and dispose wastes at a gazette waste disposal Contractor Approved decommissiong plan Contract with licensed waste handler and records of MWE, NEM DI
+Operator Fire prevention and management plan Fire alarms installed MWE, NEMA, MoLGSD, DLGs, 12000 26.
+Decommissioning phase impacts (Noise and vibration, Solid waste generation and Dust) Demolition of structures and levelling Decommissing At sites where decommissing is taking place • • Contractor Approved decommissiong plan Contract with licensed waste handler and records of MWE, NEMA, MoLGSD, DLGs 40000